Myasthenia Gravis and Diet: Better Health and Weightloss

 To Get You Started

-Here is the basic breakdown and my personal food list for the diet that has worked best in the longterm, for my Myasthenia Gravis.
+Here is the basic breakdown and my personal food list for the diet that has worked best in the longterm for my Myasthenia Gravis symptoms.
 Overall, this is the plan I used to get myself where I am today.
+Stronger, healthier, and back on track.

 - Eat a clean diet (real foods, whole foods, pesticide-free)